shallowgator/english-for-designers/04-voice-tone-style/voice, tone, style.md

 #### *Hopefully never completely defined*

-Never want to come off too strong, to some it may feel like cowardice or "holding back" but I think you can never be 100% sure of the next step.
+Never want to come off too strong, to some it may feel like cowardice or "holding back" the opposite may be superfluous and shallow.
+I think you can never be 100% sure of the next step.
 Be confident in your choice but never blindly fall for your own conviction.
 Everything can change in a split-second, including you, beliefs you hold or the entire world.
 On the edge of familiarity.

 ## *Tone*